oneils2018/CollinsCapstone/README.md

 # CollinsCapstone

 Quick start guide.
-More information can be found in the documentation.
+More information can be found in documentation.pdf

 # Graphical User Interface
 Easiest way to start and edit the code is by using a python IDE such as PyCharm.